haxsaw/hikaru/docs/crd.rst

 No direct support for datetime attributes
 -----------------------------------------

-As mentioned previously, Kubernetes's API spec defines datetimes as strings with a date-time format.
+As mentioned previously, Kubernetes' API spec defines datetimes as strings with a date-time format.
 Due to earlier issues with the datetime objects created by the Kubernetes Python API, Hikaru expresses datetimes as strings but in a format easily parseable into datetime.
 With the addition of some of the added metadata used in CRD definition, this restriction may change in the future.